 - Landscape-Oriented Pages

-- Page numbers should appear outside of the 1-inch margins, in a location that is approximately the same as the page numbers on portrait-oriented pages.
+- Page numbers should appear within the 1-inch margins, in a location that is approximately the same as the page numbers on portrait-oriented pages.